 Social media has moved beyond buzzwords to become extremely influential in everything from marketing to communications.
 What was once the domain of a younger, more tech-savvy generation has crossed demographic boundaries and are now commonly used by most Internet users.

 Data shows a vast majority of Americans have social media profiles, with the number growing significantly each year.
 Meanwhile, the number of Facebook and Twitter users worldwide is in the billions.
-Social media sharing allows organizations to increase election awareness quickly and easily.
+Companies are learning that you can increase voter participation with social media sharing services.

 With Survey & Ballot Systems’ (SBS) social media sharing for DirectVote® and DirectVotePlus®, you can maximize election promotion and awareness by taking advantage of a free and powerful marketing platform.